|Loading Page. Please Wait...|

 As was expected at that time, many of the rags and song publications from Vandersloot, as well as other publishers, were steeped in ethnic stereotype.
 So Dittmar could turn out a beautiful landscape for a sentimental piece one week, plus attractive drawings for the Herald, yet the next week produce some blatantly offensive images for rags that even included Nigger in the title.
 But accounting for the environment of that era (although not so much in rural Pennsylvania), work is work, and he did it well.

 The 1910 census shows Dittmar as an independent artist with his own shop.
 Daisy had given him two children, Irene (1906) and John (10/1909).
 Irene's sister was living with the couple, and Walter's mother, sister, and brother William were residing next door.
 A few years later on his 1918 draft record, Walter's employer was shown as the local Herald Publishing House, which put out Christian materials.
 Little had changed by 1920 as the census showed that the Dittmar family seemed to all live in the same general block in Williamsport.
 Walter was still listed as an illustrator, although he eventually also taught art in the Williamsport school system from the 1920s to the 1940s.
-He further illustrated for a Williamsport-based monthly Christian magazine called the Gospel Herald, and for the Union Gospel Press of Cleveland, Ohio, from the 1910s to the 1960s, dying in 1964 at age 85 in Harrisburg, Pennsylvania.
+He further illustrated for a Williamsport-based monthly Christian magazine called the Gospel Herald, and for the Union Gospel Press of Cleveland, Ohio, from the 1910s to the 1960s, listing the latter as his employer on his 1942 draft record.
+Walter passed on in 1964 at age 85 in Harrisburg, Pennsylvania.
 His daughter Daisy had carried on the family tradition by teaching art in secondary schools in Williamsport.